github/actions-oidc-gateway-example/README.md

 Have you ever wanted to connect to a private network from a GitHub-hosted Actions runner?

-This gateway is designed to be an internet-facing gateway for proxying network traffic into a private network, authorized by the OIDC token in Actions:
+This gateway is designed to be an internet-facing gateway for either proxying network traffic or making API calls into a private network, authorized by the OIDC token in Actions:

 ```